Kasoro47/CodeHarbor/README.md

 Overview
 --------

 The CodeHarbor project focuses on leveraging Infrastructure as Code (IaC) to deploy and manage containerized services within a Kubernetes cluster.
-This project demonstrates how to automate the deployment process using Terraform for Kubernetes configurations and Docker for containerization, ensuring an efficient, reproducible, and scalable application deployment.
+This project demonstrates how to automate the deployment process using Bash for Kubernetes configurations and Docker for containerization, ensuring an efficient, reproducible, and scalable application deployment.

 Key Components
 --------------

 *   **Docker**: Used for creating a containerized version of our application.
 *   **Kubernetes**: The target platform for deploying our containerized application.
-*   **Terraform**: Utilized for automating the deployment of Kubernetes configurations.
-*   **GitHub Actions**: Automates the CI/CD pipeline, including building Docker images and applying Kubernetes configurations using Terraform.
+*   **GitHub Actions**: Automates the CI/CD pipeline, including building Docker images and applying Kubernetes configurations using Bash.

 Initial Setup
 -------------